HEAD OF THE LAKE AWARDS

 Sponsored by Pocock Racing Shells

-Pocock Racing Shells was founded in Seattle, Washington in 1911 and has been an integral part of nearly 100 years of American rowing.
+Pocock Racing Shells was founded in Seattle, Washington, in 1911 and has been an integral part American rowing for over 100 years.
 George Pocock was the lead boat builder during the early days of the University of Washington's men's rowing program, building the boats that carried the Husky Crew to national and international victories, notably the Husky Clipper, the shell that the Huskies rowed to victory at the 1936 Olympics.

 Throughout the history of the company, Pocock Racing Shells has maintained a deep connection with the rowing community in the Pacific Northwest.

-Pocock Racing Shells’ John, Bill, and Kate Tytus
+John, Bill, and Kate Tytus of Pocock Racing Shells

 Frank Cunningham Club All Points Cub